Hey guys,

 Integration tests on the other hand test the game as a whole (with data present in the base mod).
 The standard pattern here is that every test creates a small map, places couple of objects on the map, runs updates and then verifies that expected conditions are met.
 For instance the test can create a tricky belt setup, place some items at the belts and then check whether after some updates, the items are blocked on belts as expected.
 Integration tests are really helpful for determinism regression testing.
 After every test (and sometimes in the process of it as well) a crc check is made against the set of presaved crc values (these are simply regenerated when the game logic changes)..
 This means that if a bug is introduced that would break determinism (giving different results under different circumstances or on different operating systems) in code covered by tests, we will find out just by running the test suite.
 And that is something we plan to do automatically when building the game (the build server configuration is in progress:)).

 One more test suite is slowly shaping up in our minds.
 This one doesn't have the name yet, but it is aimed at testing the game completely from outside (could be called "black box" testing - because Factorio binary is treated as a black box from the outside).
 This is necessary to test some multiplayer edge cases and useful for testing gui interaction.
 For instance in the 0.11.x there is a known issue of game desync / crash when multiple players connect to the game at the same time.
-The "black box" test here would simply start three instances of the game and then via a control script coordinate the instances to join the multiplayer game at the some time.
+The "black box" test here would simply start three instances of the game and then via a control script coordinate the instances to join the multiplayer game at the same time.
 Not only would this be a reproducible way of testing such a case, but it would be actually useful in figuring out what the problem is.
 At the moment if I run three instances of the game at my computer the system gets really laggy and it is hard to do any debugging (that is why the mentioned bug is not yet fixed).
 As a bonus the mechanism for "black box" testing could be used for running "headless" (no graphics) servers for multiplayer (a feature quite a few people on the forums asked for).

 So in short we are going in the automated testing direction now.
 And we are actually having fun doing so.
 That doesn't mean that there will be no bugs from now on:) But it should help us avoid same bugs in the future and give us more confidence for refactorings.